-The big thing is hearing the noise of the engines, understand this is going to be permanent.
+That’s really incredible to hear the sound of the engines when they start, to understand that it is going to be permanent.
 Constant noise and vibration, a good thing though.

 Another rule on board is that you are allowed to go to the bridge (command room) but if you get there during any Manœuvre (French word) you have to remain really quiet and not to bother people at work.

 Manœuvres are leaving an harbor, entering an harbor, crossing ships… Basically you don’t want to miss that part, I felt really lucky I could attend.

 When you enter or leave an harbor, a local pilot is on board and leads manœuvres.
 Each harbor has its own specificity, it can be very tricky in some places to navigate.
 That’s why a pilot works with the captain during these phases.

 Getting out Rotterdam takes quite a long time as the harbor is really deep into the land.